nickdotht/plink-plonk/README.md

 ## Features

 - Fires on every dom changes
+- Allows you to quickly deactivate it instead of uninstalling it - TBD
 - Fires on every network request - TBD
 - Allows you to select what to hear sound for (Network or Dom Changes) - TBD
 - Display a sticky pulsing circle on the page to provide sound visualization - TBD